akauppi/GroundLevel-firebase-es/README.md

 <p />

 >Note: You *don't* have to know anything in advance about Firebase.
-But their educational material is good and fun (Youtube ca. 2019-20, especially!).
+But their educational material is good and fun.
+[Welcome to Firebase](https://www.youtube.com/watch?v=zHomxNDEJqY) (1:00).
 It's recommended to check those out in parallel with this repo.

 ### Google Cloud Platform